notofonts/noto-docs/src/miniarticles/NotoSerifAhom.md

 # Noto Serif Ahom

-Noto Serif Ahom is a modulated (“serif”) design for texts in the Ahom script.
+Noto Serif Ahom is a modulated (“serif”) design for texts in the Southeast Asian _Ahom_ script.

 Noto Serif Ahom contains 76 glyphs, 7 OpenType features, and supports 63 characters from the Unicode block Ahom.